L337Rabbit/TwitchIRC/README.md

 This method is less secure since anyone with access to the credentials file has access to your OAUTH token, but may be a bit easier to set up.
 If you use this approach, make sure not to open the credential file on stream or share it with anyone, including accidentally committing the file to a code repository like Github.

-# Handling specific message types
+# Handling Specific Message Types
 This API supports nearly the entirety of the Twitch IRC message library and is too extensive to cover every possible message type in this README; however, the more common cases are presented in the **Examples** section below.

+Twitch sends a number of different types of messages to IRC clients notifying them of chat messages, subs, gifted subs, hosts, raids, and more.
+Each type of message is a different *type* in this API and contains various fields/properties relevant to the type of message.
+Not all fields will always be set so it is up to the end-user of the API to check for null values during processing.

 All messages can be received and relayed to your own methods for processing using the event handlers of the TwitchClient.
 The various types of message event handlers available are described in the following table.

 ## Message Handler Table